Al Risha binds the Fishes of Pisces together

-Alpha Piscium, or Al Risha, is not one of the sky’s brightest stars.
-In fact, it’s only about 4th magnitude, which is getting down to a level of faintness that will require a dark sky to see.
-But Al Risha is a fascinating star in a prominent place in the zodiacal constellation Pisces the Fishes, which is one of the sky’s most graceful and beautiful constellations.
-The star Al Risha is very easy to pick out in Pisces if you have a dark sky.
+But Al Risha is a fascinating star in a prominent place in the zodiacal constellation Pisces the Fish.
+Pisces is one of the sky’s most graceful and beautiful constellations.
+Al Risha is very easy to pick out in Pisces if you have a dark sky.

-Pisces the Fishes is always shown as a pair of fish, swimming in opposite directions.
-The Southern Fish lies in the graceful line of stars south of the Great Square of Pegasus, and the Northern Fish is another line of stars to the east of the Square.
+Pisces the Fish is always shown as a pair of fish, swimming in opposite directions.
+The Western Fish lies in the graceful line of stars south of the Great Square of Pegasus.
+And the Northern Fish is another line of stars to the east of the Square.
 Al Risha represents the knot or cord that ties the two Fish together by ribbons at their tails.
 In fact, Al Risha means “the cord” in Arabic.

-When can you see Al Risha?
 Northern Hemisphere autumn (or Southern Hemisphere spring) is a good time to see the constellation Pisces, with the star Al Risha at its heart, in the evening sky.
-As seen from across the globe, Pisces reaches its high point for the night at about 10 p.m. local standard time in early November and at about 8 p.m. in early December.
+As seen from across the globe, Pisces reaches its high point for the night at about 10 p.m. your local standard time in early November and at about 8 p.m. in early December.

-That’s surely why the German astronomer Johann Bayer, in 1603, gave this star the designation Alpha in his star atlas Uranometria (named after Urania, the Greek Muse of Astronomy), even though Al Risha is only the third-brightest star in its constellation.
-Bayer’s system was to assign a lower-case Greek letter (alpha, beta, gamma and so on) to each star he catalogued, combined with the Latin name of the star’s parent constellation in genitive (possessive) form.
-So, for example, the star Al Risha is also Alpha Piscium, the Alpha star of Pisces.
+That’s surely why the German astronomer Johann Bayer, in 1603, gave this star the designation alpha in his star atlas Uranometria (named after Urania, the Greek Muse of Astronomy), even though Al Risha is only the 3rd brightest star in its constellation.
+Bayer’s system was to assign a Greek letter (alpha, beta, gamma and so on) to each star he catalogued, combined with the Latin name of the star’s parent constellation in genitive (possessive) form.
+So, for example, the star Al Risha is also Alpha Piscium, the alpha star of Pisces.

-Al Risha in science.
 Al Risha appears single, but it is a close double star, that is, two stars orbiting a common center of gravity.
-It consists of pair of class A stars that lie some 120 A.U.
-(Astronomical Units) apart, with one A.U. equally one Earth-sun distance.
-So the two stars that we see as Al Risha are in fact 120 times the distance between our Earth and sun, or about the distance between our sun and Pluto.
+It consists of pair of class A stars that lie some 120 astronomical units (AU) apart, with one AU equaling one Earth-sun distance.
+So the two stars that we see as Al Risha are in fact separated by 120 times the distance between our Earth and sun, or about the distance between our sun and Pluto.

 The two stars in the Al Risha system take 720 years to orbit each other.
 Yet these stars appear so close together from our earthly vantage point that amateur astronomers using backyard telescopes must look carefully to see both of them.
 Plus, from our perspective, the two stars are appearing to get closer together as they pursue their vast mutual orbit.
 It’s estimated they will appear closest, as seen from Earth, in the year 2060.
 Both stars are white, though some observers have reported subtle colors.